 ARTIST BIOGRAPHY

-Gschwantner’s current body of work is quintessentially abstract, derived from her previous ocuupation with painting her “stranger creatures, peculiar beings, and picturesque figures”.
+Gschwantner’s current body of work is quintessentially abstract, derived from her previous occupation with painting her “stranger creatures, peculiar beings, and picturesque figures”.
 Colourful and eye-catching, vibrant and lively, Gschwantner’s characters inhabit the picture plane, claiming their surroundings for themselves or gathering in orderly groups.
-It is this order that birthed the artists shift to even greater purification of colour and form, and what was once a meditative practice used by the artist to recaliberate after engaging intensively with her characters, has now become the artists current style – dots or splashes of pure colour harmoniously arranged on canvas.
+It is this order that birthed the artists shift to even greater purification of colour and form, and what was once a meditative practice used by the artist to recalibrate after engaging intensively with her characters, has now become the artists current style – dots or splashes of pure colour harmoniously arranged on canvas.

 With multiple shifts of perspective and refusal to be pinned down or defined, Gschwantner’s motifs explore creative “gray zones”.
 Situated on the fault line between fantasy and play, Gschwantner’s work can at times appear naive—yet it is precisely here that her intrinsic seriousness lies.
 Gschwantner’s rigorous artistic methodology is based on a reconfiguration of form, a metamorphosis of the visible, a process of interpretation, and an approach of continual variation.